wayneIBM/vpc-on-classic/errors.md

 ## security_group_limit_exceeded
 **Message**: Exceeded security group limit.

 You have attempted to create a new security group, but you are currently at your account quota.
 The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas).
 Evaluate your strategy for assigning instances to security groups.
 It is often possible to reduce the overall number of security groups by assigning multiple instances to the same security group.
 This strategy will reduce the number of security groups, and drop you below your account quota.
 In rare cases, generally for large organizations, there is a need for expanding the quota.
-In this case, please [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) to inquire if this is possible.
+In this case, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) to inquire if this is possible.

 ## security_group_network_interface_not_active
 **Message**: The interface cannot be attached because it is not active.

 Network interfaces must be active before attaching to security groups.
 Use `GET /v1/instances/{id}/network_interfaces/{id}?version=2019-05-31&generation=1` or `ibmcloud is instance-network-interface` to view the status of an interface.
-Once the status is 'available', please try again.
+Once the status is 'available', try again.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## security_group_not_attached
 **Message**: The interface is not attached.